When Is the Best Time To Post on TikTok in 2025?

 Types of Content

 TikTok thrives on native content, which is content that feels made for TikTok, not just repurposed from other platforms.
-Make sure you’re familiar with TikTok video ad specs and guidelines for content.
+Make sure you’re familiar with TikTok video ad specs.
 Additionally, the kind of TikTok content you post will depend on the audience you want to reach, whether it’s an explainer video or a goofy dance trend clip (to name two common TikTok genres).
 (Speaking of trends, they move fast on TikTok, so staying in the know about what’s happening at any given time can be massively helpful.)
 In turn, those audiences will have different needs and behaviors, including the times of day they’re online.

 Of course, always remember you’re making content that feels right for TikTok, not an ad created for another medium.
 (This is a platform originally popularized by Gen Z users — trust us, they can smell non-native content from a mile away.)